 This rug was knotted by members of Turkmen tribes.
 The Turkmen are known especially for their Bukhara rugs.
 Bukhara ( sometimes also Bokhara) is an oasis city in Uzbekistan, situated along the former Silk Road.
 Although no rugs were knotted in Bukhara itself, the city has given its name to many oriental rugs, because they were traditionally exported to the West from Bukhara.
 But these rugs were knotted by Turkmen tribes like the Yomoudh or Tekke.
 This old Turkaman Rug is more than 40 years old and a true collector's item.

-The background of this Turkaman Rug is dark blue.
-The border features dark brown, dark red and dark blue.
+The background of this Turkaman Rug is dark red.
+The border features beige, dark red and blue gray.